 A: Until further notice, we are lifting the expectation that dissertation defenses be public and held on campus.

-Q: Are there any changes to the doctoral degree completion deadlines?
+Q: Are there any changes to degree completion deadlines?

-Q: What type of programming is the Graduate School offering in Spring 2020?
+Q: What type of programming is the Graduate School offering during the pandemic?

-A: We’re offering a wide variety of online webinars and opportunities for student engagement, community building, and peer mentoring this spring.
+A: We’re offering a wide variety of online webinars and opportunities for student engagement, skill building, professional and personal advising, community building, peer mentoring, and more.
 See complete list here.

 Q: Are there resources for professional development that are available online?